drone-ah/wordsonsand/blog/_posts/2008-12-12-a-ubuquitous-avatar.md

 permalink: "/2008/12/12/a-ubuquitous-avatar/"
 ---

-::: entry With around 6.5 billion people in the world, there is a good likelihood that if you think up something "original", somebody else in the world has already thought of it.
+With around 6.5 billion people in the world, there is a good likelihood that if you think up something "original", somebody else in the world has already thought of it.

 Now, take the internet with just under 1.5 billion people linked in.
 Now, if you think up something that would be cool or useful (especially if it pertains to